OpenFn/Miracle-Feet/README.md

 `visitAfter1-{form.case.@case_id}-{next_visit_date}`
 `visitAfter2-{form.case.@case_id}-{next_visit_date}`

+**Opt-on, opt-out**

+- opting in to receiving SMS-s
+- opting in to receive educational messages
+- opting in to receive visit reminders

+**Treatment changes, stopping treatment**

 ### Ongoing Management
 [See here - ADD LINK]() for the SMS Alert template for reviewing the SMS specifications for alert scheduling & message templates.